dilawar/ncbs/handbook/student_handbook.markdown

 balance against such advances, and must ensure that the extramural funds are credited back as soon as possible.

+## Medical insurance
-**Medical insurance:** It is mandatory for all students to subscribe to the Group Medical Insurance Scheme, which will be directly deducted from the Fellowship.
+ It is mandatory for all students to subscribe to the Group Medical Insurance Scheme, which will be directly deducted from the Fellowship.
 The present premium is Rs.
 1,400 per year.
 The policy will cover inpatient treatment in any hospital subject to maximum of Rs.